BOOK A ROOM || CONTACT US

 SOME USEFUL INFORMATION BEFORE LEAVING

-The tourists visiting Indonesia must have a passport valid at least 6 months from the date of arrival and have valid return ticket on pain of being repressed upon arrival.
+The tourists visiting Indonesia must have a passport valid at least 6 months from the date of arrival and have valid return ticket or other proof of leaving the country on pain of being repressed upon arrival.
 Tourist visas can be obtained :

 On arrival at the airport